-Everyone knows that cats and dogs aren’t meant to get along, however this isn’t true – with careful introductions a cat and a dog can share a home together peacefully and respectfully, without any drama or fighting.
+Everyone thinks that cats and dogs aren’t meant to get along, however, this isn’t true.
+With careful introductions, a cat and a dog can share a home together peacefully and respectfully, without any drama or fighting.

 Whether you are welcoming a new cat to your resident dog or vice versa, take it slow and follow this guide to ensure a successful and stress-free introduction.

 Remember that taking that extra time to introduce them properly is not only safer but will also make a world of difference in the long run.

 If this is the first time you have owned or cared for a cat, take a look at these incredible facts about our feline friends - you won’t regret adding one to your household!

 They make great pets, have big personalities, and will be a wonderful addition to your home.

 It’s no surprise that you are thinking about having a dog and a cat in your home, after all, they are two of the most popular pets.